microsoft/DLWorkspace/docs/deployment/Azure/configure.md

 * infra_vm_size, worker_vm_size: infrastructure and worker VM size.

 Usually, a CPU VM will be used for infra_vm_size, and a GPU VM will be used for worker_vm_size.
-Please use the following to find all available Azure VM size.
+Please find all available Azure VM size in a specific region, e.g. West US 2 in the below command:
 ```
-az vm list-sizes --location westus2
+az vm list-sizes --location <location, e.g. westus2>
 ```

 * registry_credential: defines your access to certain dockers.
 A docker image name consists of three parts - registry name, image name, and image tag.
 If your job needs a certain private docker, then use 0. the registry name of that docker, 1. your user name and 2. your password to specify your access to it.